15%

 Step 1: Download Mimikatz

-• Once downloaded, right-click on the ZIP file and select Extract All.
+• Right-click the ZIP file and select Extract All.

 1. Open Command Prompt as Administrator: